 Active riding and basic maneuvers are the foundation of your ATV ride.
-Without basic skills, it's impossible to move to this level - active riding.
+Without basic skills, it's impossible to execute active riding.
 These are your basic maneuvers:

-- · Mounting the ATV
+- Mounting the ATV

-- · Starting the Engine
+- Starting the Engine

-- · Starting a Cold Engine
+- Starting a Cold Engine

+- Braking/Stopping

 - Shifting

-- Braking/Stopping

 - Parking

-- · Dismounting the ATV
+- Dismounting the ATV